BlueaqeR/scripts-lol/README.md

-hi yeah there is my scripts ok have fun uwu
+hi yeah there is my scripts ok have fun